 1. 2001: A Space Odyssey (1968)

 This may perhaps seem like a surprise entry but ‘2001: A Space Odyssey’ is the mother of all adventures.
-What could be more adventurous than a group of astronauts venturing out into Jupiter in order to uncover the truth behind a mysterious black monolith affecting the human evolution?
-There is nothing that hasn’t been said about the film and I wouldn’t want to cheapen it with my meagre words but I’ll say this at the end – ‘2001: A Space Odyssey’ is the greatest adventure ever captured on-screen, even after five decades of its release.
+What could be more adventurous than a group of astronauts venturing out into Jupiter in order to uncover the truth behind a mysterious black monolith that affected the human evolution?
+There is nothing that hasn’t been said about the film and I wouldn’t want to cheapen it with my meagre words; but I’ll say this at the end: ‘2001: A Space Odyssey’ is still the greatest adventure ever captured on-screen, even five decades after its release.

 Read More: Best World War II Movies of All Time